equivalent/equivalent.github.io/_posts/article/2018-06-14-rails-api-authentication-with-spa-csrf-tokens.md

 ## Session Id Cookie + CSRF as JSON API Body response

 Other way is to provide CSRF after login as a body of the response.
-Single page app Angular, React, ...) stores it somewhere(Cookie/Local storage) and send it with every request as header.
+Single page app Angular, React, ...) stores it somewhere(Cookie/Local storage) and send it with every request as a header.

 > If you use something like Devise for login, Devise will set session
 > cookie after login.
 What you can do is to override the sessions